velescore/veles-wiki/Masternode-Setup-Guide.md

 ***

 ***Step 2***
-* Copy the root password from the VULTR server page.
+* Copy the root password from your VPS .
 ![Example-RootPass](https://i.imgur.com/JnXQXav.png)
 ***